Fertilising your house plants: everything you need to know

 Organic fertiliser

-Usually made from plant and animal waste – though many contain fish and bone, so us vegans avoid them.
-Organic fertiliser can include anything from liquid fertilisers made from seaweed, to manure and compost
+Usually made from plant and animal waste – though many contain fish and bone, so we vegans avoid them.
+Organic fertiliser can include anything from liquid fertilisers made from seaweed to manure and compost

 Pros of organic fertilisers: